 SBA loan purchases would create greater bank balance sheet capacity to spur additional lending.
 The high volume of PPP lending done by community banks to meet the urgent demands of the crisis is absorbing their balance sheets.
-As we enter the recovery, banks need ample balance sheet capacity to support small businesses in their markets.
+To ensure a robust recovery, banks must have ample balance sheet capacity to support small businesses in their markets.
 SBA purchase of PPP loans at par would address this need.